How To Change Radiator Coolant?

 Refilling the Cooling System

+Verify that you have the correct coolant.
 You will need to consult your owner’s manual or service manual for proper coolant specifications.

 Dilute the coolant with distilled water.
 You can purchase pre-diluted coolant, or use distilled water to dilute the coolant.
 This allows the coolant to function properly, so be sure that you are diluting to the correct concentrations.
 This is usually a one to one dilution (half water, half coolant).